Civil Compromise for a Criminal Offense

 • quick and efficient resolution of the matter, and

-• no criminal record for the defendant.
+• no criminal record for the accused person

 Although state laws vary, civil compromise is generally available only when: